polartron/midnight/index.md

 When: 2015-2016
 Role: Programmer
 ```
-Among the Sleep is a horror game where you play as a two year old child and your mother is missing.
-I was hired in the beginning of 2015 to do console porting to the Playstation 4 and Xbox One as well as upgrading the project from Unity 4 to Unity 5.
-I later did some initial work on the Nintendo Switch port and the enhanced edition of the game.
+A survival horror game ported to PS4 and Xbox One
 <hr>

 ![Mosaic](/assets/images/mosaic.png)